yacineMahdid/Heart-Disease-UCI/README.md

 What we actually care about is `cp`(chest pain) with value from 0 (no symptom) to 4.

 The dataset is also a bit messy, we should use instead the dataset in [the UCI portal](https://archive.ics.uci.edu/ml/datasets/heart+Disease).

+There are a few typos in the documentation of the dataset.
+It's not problematic in itself, but this flag me that the author of that Kaggle dataset might be a bit sloppy.
+This coupled with the rant from [this thread](https://www.kaggle.com/ronitf/heart-disease-uci/discussion/105877) show that they might have over-pre-processed the dataset without properly documenting their bias.